Trades Coverage

 Umbrella, E&O, and pollution liability

-Umbrella or excess liability adds limits above GL, auto, and employers liability.
+Umbrella or excess liability adds limits above general liability, auto, and employers liability.
 Many GCs and municipalities require it for commercial and municipal projects.

 Contractors errors and omissions (E&O) covers defense costs when a customer alleges your advice, design, or installation decision caused financial loss — not just physical damage.
-GL is not the same as E&O.
+General liability is not the same as E&O.

 Why plumbing creates different underwriting questions